bogdanripa/Order-Food-Now/README.md

-Requires a credential called "Microsoft Account" w/ your UiPath email/password Requires a credential called "2FA Secret" with your 2FA secret key (see bellow)
+Requires a credential called "Microsoft Account" w/ your UiPath email/password Requires a credential called "2FA Secret" with your 2FA secret key (see bellow) Requires an asset called "Yesterdays Order"
+Requires an OpeanAI Integration Servic connection for access to GPT

 # Obtaining a secret key (for 2 factor auth):